Invasive Plants in Pennsylvania

 Know your property.
 Check your property often, know what is “normal” and what isn’t.
 Scouting and monitoring can help find problem species before they take hold.
 When you notice a problem species, take action.

-DCNR manages 2.2 million acres of state forest land and 120 state parks
+DCNR manages 2.2 million acres of state forest land and 124 state parks in Pennsylvania.

 Trainings and Outreach.
 Education is the first step toward combatting any issue.
 DCNR conducts trainings on invasive plant identification and control, both field and classroom settings.
 We train our foresters and park personnel as well as the public.

 Early Detection and Rapid Response.
 DCNR has begun using this method, adapted from the U.S. Forest Service, to quickly assess an area and treat prioritized species.
-Smaller populations of high-priority species are given treatment.
+Smaller populations of high-priority species are treated.
 This saves time and money in treatment later.
+Use the